Authenticate a managed identity with Azure Active Directory to access Azure Service Bus resources

 Now, assign this service identity to a role in the required scope in your Service Bus resources.

-To Assign RBAC roles using the Azure portal
+To Assign Azure roles using the Azure portal

 To assign a role to a Service Bus namespace, navigate to the namespace in the Azure portal.
 Display the Access Control (IAM) settings for the resource, and follow these instructions to manage role assignments: